 By considering these questions and more, you can identify your own areas for improvement and ensure you provide a welcoming and attractive space for visitors.

 VisitScotland.org contains details of their Quality Assurance Scheme and how to get involved, as well as further information on brown signage.

-Kids in Museums works with museums to help them welcome and include families, teenagers and children.
+Kids in Museums works with museums to help them welcome and include families, teenagers, and children.

 The Scottish Government introduced its Community Empowerment Act and associated action plan in 2009 to help communities shape the services that are offered to them.

 The ‘Open Up: Museums for everyone’ project, made possible through funding from Arts Council England, AIM, MALD, Museums Galleries Scotland and National Museums Northern Ireland, is designed to help all size museums to increase the diversity of their visitors.
-Resources and further information are now available on a dedicated website.

 Information on making alterations to listed properties can be found on Historic Environment Scotland’s website.